-The Shires recruitment and selection process utilises all reasonable measures to attract a broad range of suitable candidates from which the most suitable candidate may be selected.
-It is somewhat problematic at time though as the number of employable people on the Cocos (Keeling) Islands is very limited.
+The Shires recruitment and selection process utilises all reasonable measures to attract a broad range of candidates from which the most suitable candidate may be selected.
+This can be somewhat problematic at times, as the number of employable people on the Cocos (Keeling) Islands is very limited.